loveinthebone/an-automatic-pdf-file-printing-app/README.md

 1. Let the community uses and tests the code, and offer feedback and suggestions to me to hopefully solve the problem together
 2. Help those who are working on a similar task to have a good start point

+Contact me if you need help to customize this software to your specific needs.